Find out more about using your energy flexibly - the Demand Flexibility Service

 The Demand Flexibility Service - helping to create a smart, flexible, energy network.

 Encouraging customers to move some of their electricity use to earlier or later in the day can help the National Grid manage peak demand in a smarter way.
-This could reduce the risk of blackouts or having to rely on backup power generation.
 In return, consumers were rewarded with payment, credit or some other form of reward.

 Why was the DFS introduced?